x-ege/ege-vscode-plugin/README.md

 - **Internationalization (i18n)**: Automatic language detection based on VS Code's display language
   - English (default)
   - 中文 (Chinese) - automatically selected when VS Code's display language is Chinese
+- Generate project templates based on the EGE source code.
+The source mode will be periodically updated to the latest EGE code, making it easier to discover issues.

 ## Deps